 Surgical techs go by a number of titles including surgical technologist, surgical technician, operating room technician and scrub tech.
 These roles all encompass the same responsibilities.
 Surgical techs support medical operating teams during life-saving procedures but do not actually perform surgery.
 They typically work in the first scrub role, which entails setting up the sterile field and passing surgeons instruments during surgery.

 As a surgical technologist, your duties may include:

-Virginia College’s Career Services team can help you prepare for success.
+Virginia College’s Career Development Department can help you prepare for success.
 We review resumes, assist with interview techniques and help you begin your job search.
 As a graduate of our Surgical Technology degree program, you may seek entry-level surgical tech positions in a number of clinical settings that could include the following:

 The surgical tech pay scale will depend on education level, experience and location.
 According to the Bureau of Labor Statistics, surgical technologists make an average salary of $44,330 per year or $21.31 per hour.*

 Employment for surgical technologists is projected to grow at a faster rate than the average for all occupations.* Pursuing a career as a surgical tech has the potential to transform your future in a positive way.

 The start of a new career could be closer than you think.
 Fill out our Request Information form or give us a call to learn more about surgical assisting and how we can help you achieve your goals.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Surgical Technologists, http://www.bls.gov/ooh/healthcare/surgical-technologists.htm (accessed August 2016).
 Expected growth rate through the year 2024.
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.